 IP65 means the illuminator enclosure is dust-tight (first digit 6) and protected against low-pressure water jets from any direction (second digit 5).
 The water jet test uses a 6.3 mm nozzle at 12.5 litres per minute applied from any direction for at least three minutes.
 IP65 is the standard rating for general industrial environments with coolant, cleaning water, and moderate dust.

-IP67 provides protection against temporary immersion in water up to 1 metre depth for 30 minutes.
-IP69K provides protection against high-pressure hot water jets at 80°C and 80 to 100 bar pressure.
+IP67 gives protection against temporary immersion in water up to 1 metre depth for 30 minutes.
+IP69K gives protection against high-pressure hot water jets at 80°C and 80 to 100 bar pressure.
 These are fundamentally different tests.
 An IP67-rated illuminator will fail the IP69K test.
 For food processing washdown applications, IP69K is required.

 Yes.
 The IP rating of the illuminator body is only part of the system protection.
-The connector must also be rated appropriately.
-An IP67 illuminator fitted with an unsealed connector provides no water ingress protection at the connector.
+The connector has to be rated appropriately too.
+An IP67 illuminator fitted with an unsealed connector gives no water ingress protection at the connector.
 M8 and M12 connectors in IP67 and IP69K versions are available.
-Protection is achieved when the connector pair is fully mated.
-Unmated connectors must be fitted with a sealing cap.
+Protection comes when the connector pair is fully mated, and unmated connectors have to be fitted with a sealing cap.

-IP69K is required when the illuminator is subject to cleaning with high-pressure hot water or steam.
+IP69K is required when the illuminator is cleaned with high-pressure hot water or steam.
 This is standard practice in food production, beverage processing, dairy, meat processing, and pharmaceutical manufacturing.
 In these industries, cleaning cycles use pressures of 80 bar or above and temperatures up to 80°C or higher.
 An illuminator without IP69K certification will not survive these conditions.

-No. In clean, dry environments such as electronics inspection cells or semiconductor cleanrooms, a standard IP40 or IP20 illuminator is adequate.
+No. In clean, dry environments such as electronics inspection cells or semiconductor cleanrooms, a standard IP40 or IP20 illuminator is enough.
 Over-specifying the IP rating adds unnecessary cost.
-The correct rating is determined by the actual environmental conditions during both normal operation and cleaning cycles.
-Assess the worst-case exposure before specifying the required IP level.
+The right rating comes from the actual environmental conditions during both normal operation and cleaning cycles, so assess the worst-case exposure before specifying the required IP level.

 More information about RODER VISION : about us